Playboy-Player/pytorch_dart/README.md

 ### Add pytorch_dart to your pubspec.yaml

-To include Pytorch_Dart in your Dart/Flutter project, add the following to your `pubspec.yaml`:
+To include Pytorch_Dart in your Dart/Flutter project, add the following to your `pubspec.yaml` and then save `pubspec.yaml` :

 ```dart
     pytorch_dart:^0.2.2